Floydlang/floyd/docs/README.md

 Floyd has no classes, no pointers / references, no tracing GC (uses copying and RC), no threads, mutexes, atomics and no header files.
 No Closures.
 No generics.

-TBD: protocol type for simple polymorphism, basic encapsulation feature, sumtype and limited lambdas.
+TBD: protocol type for simple polymorphism, basic encapsulation feature, sum-type and limited lambdas.

 ![](floyd_quick_reference.png)